 • Refrigerate for 1 hour or overnight (this helps the bubbles to settle and the crepes not to tear).

-• Grease a saute pan or crepe pan with butter.
-Pour in 2 tbsp of batter and swirl to cover the pan.
+• Grease a sauté pan or crepe pan with butter.
+Pour in 2 tablespoons of batter and lift and swirl to cover the pan.

 • Serve.